uhm-lost-and-found/uhm-lost-and-found.github.io/index.md

 ![](img/sign-out-page.png)

-### Items Pages (Add Item, List Items, List Items Admin)
+### Items Pages (Lost Items, Add Item, Lost Items Admin)

-Upon logging in with a department admin account, UHM Lost and Found provides two pages to add new items, edit or remove current items from a List Items page, along with the regular List Items page accessible to everyone.
+Upon logging in with a department admin account, UHM Lost and Found provides two pages to add new items, edit or remove current items from a Lost Items page, along with the regular Lost Items page accessible to everyone.

-The List Items page shows all the current lost items in the database and their associated locations, the approximate times the items were lost, and the item descriptions.
+The Lost Items page shows all the current lost items in the database and their associated locations, the approximate times the items were lost, and the item descriptions.

 ![](img/adminItemPage.png)

-The List Items Admin page allows departments to edit pre-existing lost items.
+The Lost Items Admin page allows departments to edit pre-existing lost items.

 ![](img/edit-item-page.png)